robjohncolson/box/docs/pdf-to-json-prompt-claude.md

 - **Pay special attention to chart types** - look for gaps between bars to distinguish bar charts from histograms
 - **Look for stacked dots** - identify dotplots showing single variable distributions vs scatter plots showing two-variable relationships
 - **Examine grid lines carefully** - note whether horizontal and/or vertical grid lines are present
+- **For histograms, observe x-axis labels precisely**:
+  - If PDF shows "0-10, 10-20, 20-30" → use range labels with `labelType: "range"`
+  - If PDF shows "200, 400, 600" → use upper bound labels with `labelType: "upperBound"`
+- **Grid line detection is critical** - many AP Statistics histograms have NO grid lines at all
 - Convert each question following the exact format above
 - Include all visual elements as structured data in attachments
 - Preserve exact wording from the original questions